ragnaros1337/laravel9vue3/docs/dusk.md

         }

         /**
-         * Получить псевдонимы элементов компонента.
+         * Get the element shortcuts for the component.
          *
          * @return array
          */